getgauge/documentation/user/specifications/README.md

-#Specifications
+# Specifications

-**Specifications** are business layer test cases which can also act as your feature documentation.
-They are written in the Business language.
+**Specifications**(Spec) are business layer test cases which can also act as your feature documentation.
+They are written in the business language.
 Typically a spec or specification describe a particular feature of the application under test.
 * They are written in a **.spec** file.
 Gauge also supports **.md** file format.
 * The Markup for a Specification file is based on [markdown](https://en.wikipedia.org/wiki/Markdown) syntax.

-#### A simple Spec:
+## A simple Spec

 ![Spec](images/spec.png "Specification")